PaddlePaddle/Paddle/doc/design/refactor/multi_device.md

     bc.Wait();
     ```
 - `ParallelDo` Operator
-  - Initialize a thread pool which is a Singleton Mode.
+  - Initialize a thread pool which is a Singleton.
   - Use a list of block id as the input, and create multi Executor to run
-    these Block which specified with block id with multi-threads.
+    these Blocks with multi-threads.
   - Initialize a `BlockingCounter` instance and wait until all threads are done.
 - `Split` Operator will split the Input Tensor into N slices.
 - `Merge` Operator will merge all the gradients from the block list and then